 One final note...

-The cost of attendance is one of the most complicated aspects of the financial aid process.
-So please contact us if you have additional questions!
+Cost of attendance is one of the most complicated aspects of the financial aid process, so please contact us if you have additional questions!

 Want to review past Financial Aid 101 emails?
 Check out the archives!